layilin/SP23-33852/_annotations/book4.md

 136.232 Oh, did the tender muse possess.
 Grainger claims that he would abolish slavery if his poetry had the power to do so.
 The next ten lines contain the only explicitly abolitionist sentiments in the poem and would be quoted positively in later abolitionist tracts.
 See for example Nathaniel Appleton's *Considerations on Slavery* (1767).

 137.235 Tyrannic sway.
 An open acknowledgment of the tyranny of slavery.
-"Tyranny" would become an increasingly important word in the Age of Revolutions, and it fits into Book IV of *The Sugar-Cane* as part of a trajectory (from lines 188 to 235, 291, 334, and 629) in which tyranny is gradually shifted from British acts of enslavement to the natural world.
+Note that tyranny, an increasingly discussed topic during the late eighteenth-century Age of Revolutions, appears several more times in Book IV.

 137.242 Servants, not slaves.
 Grainger claims that even after they were freed, formerly enslaved Africans would continue to work on sugar plantations by choice, but this sentiment was a pro-slavery fantasy that was not borne out by reality after emancipation.

 137.244 Say, shall the muse.
 The abrubt shift in tone marks Grainger's turn away from his abolitionist fantasy and toward a policy of amelioration, in which physicians like himself were to play a central role.
 Recall his words at the end of the preface: "I beg leave to be understood as a physician, and not as a poet."
 See also Steven Thomas' "Doctoring Ideology."

 137.246 worm.
 Guinea worm or the dragon worm (*Dracunculus medinensis*) is a parasitic nematode acquired by drinking water contaminated by the water flea (genus *Cyclops*), which carries the worm's larvae.
 The larvae break through the stomach lining and enter the bloodstream, growing to full size within a year.
 A pregnant female worm lives in connective tissues beneath the skin and eventually will release its larvae into a large blister, usually on the legs or arms.
 The worm's migration produces such symptoms as itching, giddiness, breathing difficulties, vomiting, and diarrhea.
-The worm may come out spontaneously with the released larvae, but typically treatment involves attaching the worm to the end of a stick and winding it slowly out of the opening in the skin over the course of several days (the "leaden cylinder" that Grainger mentions in line 252 refers to this form of treatment).
+The worm may come out spontaneously with the released larvae, but treatment typically involves attaching the worm to the end of a stick and winding it slowly out of the opening in the skin over the course of several days (the "leaden cylinder" that Grainger mentions in line 252 refers to this form of treatment).
 A broken worm causes an extreme allergic reaction that can be fatal, and blisters on the skin may ulcerate and become infected, resulting in an abscess and the "annual lameness" of which Grainger warns in line 255.
-Today the worm may also be treated through anthelmintics.
+Today, the worm may also be treated through anthelmintics.

 137.255 Moor.
-Moor, a name for a native or inhabitant of Mauretania in North Africa (present-day Morocco and Algeria -- not Mauritania).
+Moor, a name for a native or inhabitant of Mauretania in North Africa (modern Morocco and Algeria versus Mauritania).

 138.256 dragon worm. *Dracunculus medinensis* (see note to line 246).

 138.257 fell, winged insects.
 Chigres, chiggers, or chegoes (*Tunga penetrans*), a flea indigenous to Central and South America.
 This parasitic insect embeds itself and lays its eggs in the flesh of human hosts.
 Like the Guinea worm, chegoes were both horrifying and fascinating to European observers, who described them in detail.
 One such important description occurs in Richard Ligon's *A True and Exact History of the Island of Barbados* (1657), where an enslaved indigenous woman named Yarico is praised for her skill in removing chegoes.
-This same Yarico became an important literary figure in the eighteenth century via the story of Inkle and Yarico, which was first told by Ligon himself and then retold as a sentimental tale in Richard Steele and Joseph Addison's *The Spectator* (No. 11, March 13, 1711), and adapted for the stage later in the century.
+This same Yarico became an important literary figure in the eighteenth century via the story of Inkle and Yarico, which was first told by Ligon himself and then retold as a sentimental tale in Richard Steele and Joseph Addison's *The Spectator* (No. 11, March 13, 1711).

 138.258 sable.
 Black.

 138.265 yaws.
 Yaws or *frambesia tropica* is an extremely contagious skin infection caused by the *Treponema pallidum* spirochete.
 Physicians associated it primarily with enslaved persons, although Europeans and creoles were also subject to infection.
 In its early stages, yaws produces skin lesions and ulcers, and it can become debilitating if left untreated for a period of years.
 By the late eighteenth century, Europeans began to associate severe cases of yaws with obeah men.
 For example, see Benjamin Moseley's *A Treatise on Sugar* (1799).
 For more on obeah men, see "Obeah" on this site.

 [plant] 138.268 The flowers of sulpher, and hard niccars.
 Flowers of sulphur refers to a light yellow, crystalline powder made by distilling sulphur.
-The knicker nut (*Guilandina bonduc*) is a tropical, flowering legume native to subtropical and tropical parts of the world.
+The knicker nut (*Guilandina bonduc*) is a flowering legume native to subtropical and tropical parts of the world.

 138.268n farinaceous.
 Consisting or made of flour or meal, starchy.

 139.271 ichor.
 In Greek mythology, the ethereal fluid believed to have flowed through the veins of the gods.
 Here, Grainger means fluid from yaw lesions.

 139.276 live-silver.
 Mercury (or quicksilver) when taken as mercuric chloride (calomel).
 An important purgative in eighteenth-century medicine.
-Could also cause excessive salivation (as in line 277).
+Could also cause excessive salivation.

 139.282 defoedations.
 The action of contaminating, polluting, or infecting something, especially the blood or skin.
 In this case, the periodic eruption of yaw sores.

 [plant] 139.283 guaiac pods.
 Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which are found in the Caribbean.
-In the eighteenth century, the guaiac tree also was known as *lignum vitae* ("wood of life") because it was used to treat a variety of diseases, including syphilis and yaws.
+In the eighteenth century, the guaiac tree also was known as lignum vitae ("wood of life") because it was used to treat a variety of diseases, including syphilis and yaws.
 Also widely believed to be an abortifacient.
 Both *Guaiacum officinale* and *Guaiacum sanctum* are now endangered due to overexploitation and habitat loss.

 139.287 might not skill ingraft.
-Because Yaws, like smallpox, seemed to infect a person only once in life, Grainger wonders whether inoculation might not be a good way to fight yaws.
-Popularized in Europe and the Americas as a treatment against smallpox in 1722, inoculation involved puncturing the skin of a healthy individual and deliberately infecting him or her with pustulent matter from a life smallpox sore.
+Because yaws, like smallpox, seemed to infect a person only once in life, Grainger wonders whether inoculation might not be a good way to fight yaws.
+Popularized in Europe and the Americas as a treatment against smallpox in 1722, inoculation involved puncturing the skin of a healthy individual and deliberately infecting him or her with pustulent matter from a live smallpox sore.
 This procedure was extremely dangerous by modern standards because the virus was not attenuated and the inoculee came down with a case of smallpox.
-Inoculation nevertheless had a much lower rate of mortality than being infected by smallpox accidentally.
+Inoculation nevertheless had a much lower rate of mortality than being infected by smallpox naturally.

-140.291 worms tyrannize.
-Grainger's use of the term "tyrannize" is an echo of lines 188, 235, 334, and 629.
-Here, however, Grainger displaces the earlier tyranny of slavery onto the insect world, which thus becomes the primary tyrannical foe of the enslaved and enslavers alike.

 140.291 Proteus-like.
 In Greek mythology, Proteus, an old man and shepherd on the island of Pharos near Egypt, was able to shape-shift.
 The worms' ability to cause multiple maladies and symptoms is equated to Proteus's shape-shifting abilities.